helloitsdave/cypress-bdd/README.md

 ## BDD Test Format

 I created tests in the 'Given, When, Then' BDD format.
-Feature files were created using Gherkin language syntax.
+Feature files were created using the Gherkin language syntax.

 I've written the steps in a declarative way and avoided using UI specific language unless it's a UI specific check.
-This allows the tester to decide which layer to implement each step and also caters for underlying workflow changes not impacting the scenarios.
+This allows the team to decide which layer to implement each step and also caters for underlying workflow changes not impacting the scenarios.

 I imagine in a more complete version of the product that there may be front bff or backend APIs involved, so I would be using a mix of APIs to gather data and setup data as opposed to doing everything through the UI.